Demetrius Byrd: College career

 Byrd started for two years at Pearl River, helping that school to back-to-back Mississippi state junior college championships.
 He was coached by former JCJC (Jones County Jr. College) WR Coach Melvin Tart.
 He combined to catch 87 balls for 1,433 yards and 12 touchdowns during his career, earning first-team All-American junior college honors this past season.
 Byrd was rated the No. 8 junior college wide receiver in America by JCGridiron.com in 2006.

 He transferred to LSU in 2007 and became an immediate contributor to the team.
 The biggest moment of his short college career came on October 20, 2007, when he caught a game-winning touchdown pass from quarterback Matt Flynn with time expiring in regulation vs. rival Auburn University.

 Professional career

 On April 26, 2009, Byrd was selected by the San Diego Chargers 224th overall in the seventh round of the 2009 NFL draft.
 This was despite a serious car accident in Florida a week before the draft.
 Byrd was upgraded from critical to good and discharged from the Intensive care unit.
 Byrd was placed on the non-football injury/illness reserve list before the 2009 season.
 On March 22, 2010, Byrd was released by the Chargers.

 Personal life

 As of September 2015, Byrd works as a trainer and insurance salesman.
+In 2026, Byrd was arrested in Miami Beach, Florida for aggravated assault with a deadly weapon.
+As of July 2026 Byrd was homeless before entering prison.